 Sec.
 19-8-5 Earth Materials Removal Standards

 Sec.
 19-8-8 Home Day Care and Day Care Facility Standards

+Sec.
+19-8-14 Short Term Rental Standards

 SEC.
 19-6-3.
 RESIDENCE C DISTRICT (RC)

 A. Purpose

 The Residence C District includes lands that are within the built-up areas of Cape Elizabeth, are sewered or can be easily served by public sewer, are identified in the Comprehensive Plan as part of the Town’s growth areas, are not presently in agricultural or woodland uses, and are not considered to be valuable, large-scale open space with valued scenery or wildlife habitat.
 The purpose of the district is to provide for areas of compact development that can foster cohesive neighborhoods that are close to community services.